jincheng9/crack_the_code_interview/Concepts and Algorithms/Recursion and Dynamic Programming.md

 Note: We assume here that there is only one magic index in the array.

 #### 4. find all the subsets of a set
+Solution:

+1. Assume there are n elements in the set, a_n is the nth element.
+A(n) is all the subsets of this set, A(n-1) is all the subsets of the set that consists of the first n-1 elements in the original set, and so on for A(n-2), A(n-3), ..., A(1).
+Then we have the following recurrence relationship:

+	A(n) = {A(n-1), a_n + A(n-1)}

 #### 5. find all the permutations of a string
+Solution:

+1. Assume there are n characters in the set, a_n is the nth character.
+A(n) is all the permutations of this string, A(n-1) is all the permutations of the string that consists of the first n-1 characters in the original string, and so on for A(n-2), A(n-3), ..., A(1).
+Then we have the following recurrence relationship:

+	A(n) = {insert a_n into every possible position of each permutation in A(n-1)}

+For example, string s = "123".
+A(2) = {"12", "21"}, then A(3) = {"312", "132", "123", "321", "231", "213"}

+### 6. Write an algorithm to print all ways of arranging eight queens on an 8x8 chess board so that none of them share the same row, column or diagonal.
+In this case, "diagonal" means all diagonals, not just the two that bisect the board.

+Solution:

+1. Condition on the position of the queen at row 8, then for each possible position of the queen at row 8 condition on the queen at row 7.
+For every possible position of the queen at row 7, condition on the position of the queen at row 6, and so on for the other queens.
+See the recurrence formula at page 331.